SecureDrop Workstation Release Management

 Sign the tag with the SecureDrop release key

-1. If the tag does not already exist, create a new release tag: git tag -a VERSION.
+1. If the tag does not already exist, create a new annotated and unsigned tag: git tag -a VERSION.

 2. Output the tag to a file: git cat-file tag VERSION > VERSION.tag.